 Enjoy a coffee in the Parsons Nose Garden Café, or bring a picnic lunch, while littlies can be entertained in the playground and everyone loves the miniature steam train ride, which encircles the International Display.

 Zoocation offers a unique experience for primary school children.

 During a fun-filled day, kids can get up close and personal with many of the zoo’s animals, play games, make toys for the animals, and maybe even learn something along the way.

-Work with a professional artist to unleash your inner ‘glass artist’ – design and make a ‘winter wonderland’ glass tile of your very own.
+There’s always a fun and educational school holiday program to suit all ages.
+Work with a professional artist to unleash your inner ‘glass artist’ – design and make a ‘winter wonderland’ glass tile or paperweight or tumbler of your very own.